 Overall the chatter is positive.
-I was looking around on Work Place Like Home and I found this thread where someone is trying to choose between working for Xerox and a few other companies after getting offers from each one, and many former Xerox employees said this person should go with Xerox and went on to say how awesome the company is.
-There was one person who reported having a bad experience.
-You should give this a read if you are a registered member at Work Place Like Home.
-And if you’re not, it’s free to register and just takes a second.
-Definitely worth it because it’s such a valuable work from home resource to have access to.
+I was looking around one of the work at home forums I frequent, and I found this thread where someone is trying to choose between working for Xerox and a few other companies after getting offers from each one, and many former Xerox employees said this person should go with Xerox and went on to say how awesome the company is.

 Another option for finding the current home-based openings through Xerox is FlexJobs.
 Although it is a fee-based job search board, I have found it to be worth the $15 monthly they charge because they guarantee no scams are posted, plus many legit companies share their leads there exclusively.